When my daughter wanted a ghost Halloween costume, I jumped at the chance to DIY a classic homemade white bed sheet ghost costume.

 If you are searching for a spooky costume that doesn’t take a lot of time nor lots of materials to make, this is the perfect DIY Halloween costume.

 Forget the mess of white face paint or the challenge of making a ghost tutu dress combo.

 However, this ghost outfit takes the first-place awards for an easy DIY costume.
 Martha Stewart would be proud.

 Here’s how I made my traditional ghost costume:

 Ghost Costume Materials & Tutorial

 You will need:

-- An old white sheet (mine was a full size fitted sheet.
-I cut the edges off)
+- An old white bedsheet or several white sheets in case you make a mistake (mine was a full size fitted sheet.
+I cut the edges off leaving raw edges)

 - Some screen material (mine came from an old screen but any hardware store will have it)

 - The ghost eyes and mouth downloadable template at the bottom of this post